Easy toiletry swaps to make

 These materials are much more readily recyclable.
 Plastic free make up is a little harder to source, but finding plastic free skincare is easy, with a few tweaks.
 Rather than a face wash, try a cleansing oil or balm, my favourites are by Lucky Cloud.
 They're much kinder on your skin, especially dry skin like mine, and they don't leave you with that tight feeling that face washes do.

-It was the first I ever tried and from then on I was convinced that a natural deodorant does actually work.
+Elsa Organics deodorant in a tin was the first natural one I ever tried.
+From then on I was convinced that a natural deodorant does actually work.
 Even in summer.
 It comes in an aluminium tin, it lasts for ages and the scents are lovely and subtle.